voltura/QuickFolders/README.md

 ## Features

-- Quickly access your five most recent folders right from the system tray.
+- Access your five most recent folders directly from the tray icon.
-- Open folders with a single click.
+- Open folders instantly with a single click.
-- Optional automatic startup with Windows.
+- Optionally start with Windows.
-- Supports custom folder actions.
+- Define custom folder open actions.
-- Modern theme support — choose between light, dark, or follow system theme.
+- Light and dark theme support — automatically follows system theme.
-- Clean and polished menu with icons.
+- Clean and polished menu with icons and adjustable font size.
 - Runs quietly and efficiently in the background.

 ---